tomesink/obsidian/+/Design System.md

 #### Why

 This is the principles. eg. "accesible and inclusive app".
-The message the company communicates
+The message the company communicates.